The recurrence spectrum for dynamical systems beyond specification: Introduction

 In order to analyze a wide variety of recurrence that is not captured by a single ergodic measure, for $a$, $b\in[0,\infty]$ with $a\leq b$ we consider {\it a recurrence set}

 If $X$ is a metric space, then let $\dim_{\rm H}$ denote the Hausdorff dimension on $X$, and define {\it a recurrence spectrum}

 This spectrum was first investigated by Feng and Wu \cite{FW01} for the one-sided full shift.
 Interestingly, they proved that any recurrence set with respect to the partition into $1$-cylinders has full Hausdorff dimension.
 Later on, some natural variants of the recurrence set were considered and analogous statements were established.
 For conformal repellers, Saussol and Wu \cite{SW03} considered the first return time into a ball of radius $r>0$ instead of cylinders, normalized by $-\log r$ instead of $n$.
-Independently from \cite{SW03} and with different techniques, Olsen \cite{Ols04} obtained stronger results for some conformal Iterated Function Systems.
+Independently from \cite{SW03} and with different techniques, Olsen \cite{Ols04} obtained stronger results for some conformal iterated function systems.
 Kim and Li \cite{KL16} replaced the normalizing coefficients $n$ by an increasing function $\varphi(n)$ of $n$, and established a zero-one law for the Hausdorff dimension of the recurrence sets of one-sided full shifts.

 The aim of this paper is to extend Feng and Wu's result \cite{FW01} to a wide class of subshifts.
-For some dynamical systems with specification, Lau and Shu \cite{LS08} considered recurrence sets and an associated spectrum replacing cylinders by Bowen balls and Hausdorff dimension by topological entropy.
-However, specification is a very strong property \cite{Buz97}.
-Inspired by the works of Climenhaga and Thompson \cite{CT12,CT13}, in this paper we introduce {\it (W')-specification}, and show that any recurrence set of a subshift with this property has full Hausdorff dimension (Theorem~\ref{mainthm}).
-We also establish an analogous statement for a wide class of interval maps (Theorem~\ref{monotone-thm}).
+For some dynamical systems with specification (see section~\ref{sp-sec} for various notions of specification), Lau and Shu \cite{LS08} considered recurrence sets and an associated spectrum replacing cylinders by Bowen balls and Hausdorff dimension by topological entropy.
+However, the notion of specification used in \cite{LS08} is strong.
+Inspired by the works of Climenhaga and Thompson \cite{CT12,CT13}, in this paper we introduce {\it (W')-specification}, and show that any recurrence set of a subshift with (W')-specification has full Hausdorff dimension (theorem~\ref{mainthm}).
+We also establish an analogous statement for a wide class of interval maps (theorem~\ref{monotone-thm}).